thanductaimgt/MGTDownloader/README.md

-# IDM - Internet Download Manager
+# MGT Downloader
-**An app for downloading files from direct download url or from Facebook, Youtube, TikTok, etc.**
+**An app for downloading files from direct download url or from Facebook, TikTok, etc.**

 ## Features
 * Download and manage files
 * Resume, retry disrupted or failed download tasks efficiently
 * Preview Zip file content at an url and allow downloading only parts of it
-* Support downloading videos from Facebook, Youtube, TikTok, etc
+* Support downloading videos from Facebook, TikTok (no watermark), etc.
 * Allow speeding up download tasks by downloading multiple parts concurrently

 ### Installing